 5. Clayton W. Chandler Park (Mansfield)

-Heading out of Midlothian, budget about 15 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Midlothian, budget about 15 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 1530 N Walnut Creek Dr, Mansfield, TX 76063